-At CodeClan, we not only prepare you to work in data analysis, we also train our students and many of the skills needed to find their first role.
+At CodeClan, we not only prepare you to work in data analysis, we also train you in many of the skills needed to find your first role.
 Our aim is to help you to find a new job that is a great fit for you and the organisation.

 Our Careers Service team holds workshops on how to develop a CV that hiring specialists will love, and run mock interviews.
-We hold Industry Talks with industry partners so our students can better understand roles, responsibilities and culture.
+We hold Industry Talks with our partners so you can better understand roles, responsibilities and culture.

 CV & LinkedIn support